Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 * user account creation
 * user application tracking
+* interactive 3d model of Jagger I Ship

 ​
 ​
 ## **Testing Phase**

-Testing was perfomred throught development of the site
+Testing was perfomred throught development of the site and led to desing evolution

 ​
 * Responsiveness - How do you test this, dev tools? checking on multiple devices?